Hybrid Atlas models: Model

 Equation (\ref{eq: model}) can be cast in vector form as

-for $\, 0 \le t < \infty\, $, where the functions $\, G : \R^{n}\rightarrow \R^{n}\, $ and $\, S : \R^{n} \mapsto \R^{n\times n}\, $ are
+for $ 0 \le t < \infty$, where the functions $ G \dvtx\R ^{n}\rightarrow\R^{n} $ and $ S \dvtx\R^{n} \mapsto\R^{n\times n} $ are

-Thus (\ref{eq: model}) is a system of stochastic differential equations with coefficients that are piecewise constant, the same in each polyhedral chamber $\, \RR_{{\bf p}}\, $, $\, {\bf p} \in \Sigma_{n}\, $.
-Under the assumption of positive-definiteness in (\ref{eq: vol cond 1}), the system (\ref{eq: model}) admits a weak solution $\, (Y, W)\, $ on a filtered probability space $\, (\Omega, \F\, , \, \{\F_{t}\}\,, \PP)\,$ satisfying the usual conditions.
-By the martingale-problem theory of Stroock \& Varadhan \cite{SV06} and the results in Bass \& Pardoux \cite{BP87}, this weak solution is unique in the sense of the probability distribution.
+Thus (\ref{eq: model}) is a system of stochastic differential equations with coefficients that are piecewise constant, the same in each polyhedral chamber $ \RR_{{\mathbf p}} $, $ {\mathbf p} \in\Sigma_{n} $.
+Under the assumption of positive definiteness in (\ref{eq: vol cond 1}), the system (\ref{eq: model}) admits a weak solution $ (Y, W) $ on a filtered probability space $ (\Omega, \F, \{\F_{t}\} , \PP ) $ satisfying the usual conditions.
+By the martingale-problem theory of Stroock and Varadhan \cite{SV06} and the results in Bass and Pardoux \cite{BP87}, this weak solution is unique in the sense of the probability distribution.